Railroaders played in the old Kitty

 Fulton Railroaders were reborn within a new K.I.T.
 League after

 50 years.
 The Railroaders played with the new KIT League through

 2010.
 In 2011, the Railroaders joined the Ohio

 Valley League.
-OVL Teams for 2015 are from Fulton KY, Owensboro KY,
+2016 OVL Teams are Fulton KY, Owensboro KY,

 series beginning in late July.
-Major League rules and guidelines will be followed and all umpires are NCAA
+NCAA rules and guidelines will be followed, and all umpires are NCAA

 certified.
 The OVL is a collegiate wooden bat league.